qgallouedec/panda-gym/docs/usage/advanced_rendering.rst

 There are two render modes available - ``"human"`` and ``"rgb_array"``.
 The ``"human"`` mode opens a window to display the live scene, while the ``"rgb_array"`` mode renders the scene as an RGB array.

 When it comes to renderers, there are two options: OpenGL and Tiny Renderer.
-The OpenGL engine is used when the render mode is set to "human."
-However, when the render mode is set to "rgb_array," you have the choice between using either the OpenGL or Tiny Renderer engine.
-The Tiny Renderer can work in headless mode, but it may not produce as high-quality results as the OpenGL engine, particularly in regards to transparency and background shadows.
+The OpenGL engine is used when the render mode is set to ``"human"``.
+However, when the render mode is set to ``"rgb_array"`` you have the choice between using either the OpenGL or Tiny Renderer engine.
+The Tiny Renderer can work in headless mode, but it may not produce as high-quality results as the OpenGL engine, particularly in regards to transparency, background and shadows.
 If headless mode is not a requirement, it is recommended to use the OpenGL engine.
-To do this, pass ``renderer="OpenGL"`` to the ``make`` function:
+To do this, pass ``renderer="OpenGL"`` to the ``gymnasium.make`` function:

 .. code-block:: python